qwebug/bug-report/README.md

     -----+-----
     (0 rows)

-    -- SQL executes on the GPU:
+    -- SQL is executed on the GPU: set pg_strom.enabled=on;
-    set pg_strom.enabled=on;
     SELECT * FROM
             (SELECT c2 AS f1,